 Dr. Kasrai is a Fellow of the Royal College of Surgeons of Canada and member of the Canadian Society of Plastic Surgeons.
 She regularly lectures at an national and international level for meetings of the Canadian Society of Plastic Surgeons, American Society of Plastic Surgeons, American Craniofacial-Cleft Palate Association and the British Association of Plastic Reconstructive and Aesthetic Surgeons.

 Charitable work in international health

 Dr. Kasrai has always had an interest in international health issues.
-For this reason, in the months after becoming a fellow in 1999, she travelled to Gima, Ethiopia, where she worked at a hospital as the only plastic surgeon on staff.
+For this reason, in the months after becoming a fellow in 1999, she travelled to Jimma, Ethiopia, where she worked at a hospital as the only plastic surgeon on staff.
 She treated several patients who required reconstructive surgery.

-Upon her return from Gima, Dr. Kasrai realized that she wanted to understand the needs of patients and the best approaches for treatment on a larger scale, so that she could help groups of people rather than one person at a time.
+Upon her return from Jimma, Dr. Kasrai realized that she wanted to understand the needs of patients and the best approaches for treatment on a larger scale, so that she could help groups of people rather than one person at a time.
 As a result, Dr. Kasrai attended Harvard University to obtain a Masters in Public Health with a focus on International Health.

 To this day, Dr. Kasrai continues to support efforts on improving the lives of people, particularly in third world countries.
 A few years ago, she formed a partnership with AMREF (African Medical and Research Foundation) while performing research on burns, one of the biggest risks for children under five years old because of open-fire cooking methods.
 With a grant from the United Nations, Dr. Kasrai is currently exploring options on how to effectively protect children from burns with barriers.